jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v1-overview.md

 ### Architecture Evaluation

-The version 1's architecture does allow tasks to run at different rates this means that slow low priotiy tasks can not interfer with the high speed calculatulation required to track the step counting.
+The version 1's architecture allows tasks to run at different rates this means that slow low priority tasks can not interfere with the high speed calculation required to track the step counting.
 On top of this there is overflow checking of the tick counters which ensures the code is robust.

+The main issue with this timer based scheduler is that it does not check for task execution time overrun.
+This means that high priority tasks can miss their deadlines due to a lower priority task taking longer than its frequency to run.
+Secondly much of the tasks execution is spread out across both the main file and the module.
+This means that it is difficult to split tasks into smaller pieces if this is required to ensure deadlines are met.